nuts-foundation/nuts-consent-bridge/docs/pages/publish_subscribe.rst

 =====================================   ====================    ================================================================
 Property                                Default                 Description
 =====================================   ====================    ================================================================
-nuts.consent.zmq.routerPort             5671                    The ZeroMQ port for initiating the stream, to be used by *Nuts Service Space* nuts.consent.zmq.publisherAddress       tcp://localhost:5672    The ZeroMQ publisher address, to be used by *Nuts Service Space* nuts.consent.rpc.host                   localhost               The host running the Consent Cordapp. nuts.consent.rpc.port                   10009                   Port for Consent Cordapp. nuts.consent.rpc.user                   user1                   Configured user on the RPC methods of the Consent Cordapp node.
+nuts.consent.zmq.publisherAddress       tcp://localhost:5563    The ZeroMQ publisher address, to be used by *Nuts Service Space* nuts.consent.rpc.host                   localhost               The host running the Consent Cordapp. nuts.consent.rpc.port                   10009                   Port for Consent Cordapp. nuts.consent.rpc.user                   user1                   Configured user on the RPC methods of the Consent Cordapp node.